Comparison of monthly weeding effort by:

 weed species, paddock and control method

-This graph shows how the relative effort required in each paddock changes across the year.
-The large peak in the Kama paddock in summer reflects the intense infestation of Saffron thistles in this paddock requiring treatment at that time.
+This graph shows how the relative effort required in each paddock changed across the year.

 This graph shows how the relative effort expended in different weed control methods changes across the year.
-Grubbing is spread throughout the year, slashing and scything peak in summer to control the Saffron thistles, bagging of seed heads occurs largely in autumn to treat weeds that were not controlled before seed maturity, and spraying is consistent through the warmer months.
+Grubbing was spread throughout the year (with a peak before the spraying season kicked off), scything peaked in summer to control the limited Saffron thistles, bagging of seed heads occurred through summer and autumn to treat weeds that were not controlled before seed maturity, and spraying occurred throughout the year, but peaked in summer and autumn.